nus-cs2113-AY2223S2/ip/docs/README.md

 ```
 event to exercise /from 20-10-2020 12:00 /to 20-10-2020 15:00
 _________________
-Got it.
-I've added this item:
+Ok!!
+But make sure you finish this task soon:
 [E][ ] to sleep (from: 20-10-2020 12:00 PM to: 20-10-2020 03:00 PM)
-Now you have 6 items in the list.
+Now you have 6 items that I need to remember...
 _________________
 ```

-### `delete` - Delete a task
+### `delete` - Delete a reminder

 Delete an item using the **number** shown from the items list.